llSourcell/InMyFeelings_Challenge/README.md

 ## Dance Skeleton

-This repository has been forked from [here](https://github.com/llSourcell/InMyFeelings_Challenge).It has been modified to create pose estimation skeleton from video stored on the desktop. webM pose detection skelton video can be downloaded.
+This repository has been forked from [here](https://github.com/llSourcell/InMyFeelings_Challenge).It has been modified to create pose estimation skeleton from video stored on the desktop.</br>
+webM pose detection skelton video can be downloaded.</br>
-It uses captureStream method and MediaStream Recording API to capture canvas and record media.
+It uses captureStream method and MediaStream Recording API to capture canvas and record media.</br>

 ## Steps
-1. Clone the repository
+1. Clone the repository </br>
-2.Place the video for which you want to create dance Skeleton in same directory
+2.Place the video for which you want to create dance Skeleton in same directory</br>
-3. Navigate to that folder on commandline and run "python -m http.server 1337" to create local server on port 1337 on your machine
+3. Navigate to that folder on commandline and run "python -m http.server 1337" to create local server on port 1337 on your machine</br>
 4.Play the video to start the recording and pause the video to stop the recording.
 Video will start downloading on pausing the video.